Rebate Management: A Comprehensive Guide

 After establishing the agreement, track sales or purchases to identify qualifying transactions and accrue rebates.
 Once the criteria are met, the rebate management system processes rebates for eligible parties.

 The process includes post-payment analysis.
-This checks how well the rebate program works.
-It looks at its impact on sales and customer behavior.
-It also finds areas that need improvement.
+This checks how well the rebate program works, looks at its impact on sales and customer behavior, and finds areas that need improvement.

 The Importance of Managing Rebates Effectively